Duggi-Niharika-Sai-06/FSE-Game-17/README.md

 ### Design and Development Process
 **Creating Emojination**: Memory Adventures was an exciting journey.
 We aimed to build a memory and matching game with a unique twist.
 Here are some key points from our design and development process:

+**Conceptualization**:
+- We started by conceptualizing the idea for the game, which was to create a memory and matching game with a unique twist involving emojis.
+The goal was to make the game engaging and enjoyable for players of all skill levels.

+**User Experience Design**:
+- We focused on designing an intuitive and user-friendly interface.
+This included creating the game menu, setting options, and sound controls to provide a seamless gaming experience.

+**Game Logic Implementation**:
+- Implementing the core game logic was a significant challenge.
+We had to carefully manage the state to track previously clicked emojis and update the score correctly.
+This involved defining the rules, win and lose conditions, and lives system.

+**Technical Stack Selection**:
+- We chose a technology stack that best suited our project.
+React.js was selected as the frontend framework for managing components and user interactions.
+Tailwind CSS was used for styling to achieve a clean and responsive design.

+**Deployment Strategy**:
+- We decided to deploy the game using Netlify.
+This choice simplified the deployment process, enabling automatic updates with each new commit, making the game accessible to players without complications.

+**Iterative Development**:
+- The development process involved regular playtesting and iterations to fine-tune the game's mechanics and difficulty levels.
+User feedback was invaluable in making necessary adjustments.

+**Challenges and Solutions**:
+- Challenges included complex card animations, initial lives balancing, and automated deployment with Netlify.
+These were addressed by shifting to CSS-based animations, focusing on core gameplay mechanics, and implementing a custom build configuration for Netlify.

+**Documentation and Resources**:
+- We relied on documentation and resources provided by the deployment platform (Netlify) when faced with deployment issues.
+This experience highlighted the importance of understanding the deployment platform and being prepared to adjust configurations as needed.

 ### Challenges Faced
 - **Game Logic**: Implementing the game logic for tracking previously clicked emojis and updating the score correctly was challenging.
 It required careful management of state and user interactions.